 A sample screenshot leafpad text editor at work:

-SciTE is also similat to Leafpad but with some added features.
-Its for entry level programmers and a simple editor.
+SciTE is also similar to Leafpad but with some added features.
+It’s for entry-level programmers and a simple editor.
 All basic editor features are available.
-It has syntax highlighting for almost all popular languages feature but it doesn’t provide auto-complete.
-However it has tabbed facility.
+It has syntax highlighting for almost all popular language features but it doesn’t provide auto-complete.
+However, it has a tabbed facility.

 How to Install SciTE

-To install SciTE in Ubuntu run below command in terminal and enter password when prompted:
+To install SciTE in Ubuntu run the below command in the terminal and enter the password when prompted:

 sudo apt-get install scite